GW190521: Search for Echoes due to Stimulated Hawking Radiation from Black Holes: Sky co-localization

-{\it Sky co-localization.---}Using the cWB sky localization posterior map, we could compute the Bayes factor for the co-localization hypothesis for signals $a$ and $b$ as:
+Using the cWB sky localization posterior map, we could compute the Bayes factor for the co-localization hypothesis for signals $a$ and $b$ as:

-where $P_{a}(\phi_{i},\theta_{i})$ is the posterior probability of event $a$ being located within the i-th of the N pixels of the skymap \cite{sup}.
+where $P_{a}(\phi_{i},\theta_{i})$ is the posterior probability of event $a$ being located within the i-th of the N pixels of the skymap Appendix \ref{SMA}.
 We validated this method by injecting waveforms containing echoes.
 For loud echo injections, we find positive evidence for co-localization.
-However, as to the real data, we find an ``inconclusive'' Bayes factor of $0.4$ for the co-localization of cWB main event and echoes (Table \ref{Table_cwb}).
-We further see that random noise generates triggers that have evidence in favor of the co-localization one quarter of the time, suggesting the limited power of localization information in differentiating events in the sky at this SNR-level \cite{sup}.
-As we noted above in Fig.\ref{CWBpixels}c, we notice that lowering the cWB thresholds picks up a possible noise feature at 80 Hz (absent for the high threshold search), which could be interfering on our sky localization analysis.
+However, as to the real data, we find an ``inconclusive'' Bayes factor of $0.4$ for the co-localization of cWB main event and echoes, see Table \ref{Table_cwb} and Fig. \ref{skyloc}.
+As we noted above in Fig. \ref{CWBpixels}c, we notice that lowering the cWB thresholds picks up a possible noise feature at 80 Hz (absent for the high threshold search), which could be interfering on our sky localization analysis.
 To avoid this, we can compare the Bayes factors for the self-localization (diagonal entries on Table \ref{Table_cwb} cWB $\mathcal{B}_{ab}^{co-loc}$) for the joint analysis (event+echo) and the main event.
 Addition of the echo improves self-localization Bayes factor by $\approx22\%$.
-This suggests that excluding the 80 Hz noise feature (as in Fig.\ref{CWBpixels}b) leads to marginal evidence for co-localization hypothesis.
+This suggests that excluding the 80 Hz noise feature (as in Fig. \ref{CWBpixels}b) may lead to marginal evidence for co-localization hypothesis.